nluka/link-snip/README.md

 # url-y

-A URL shortener with a RESTful api and front-end.
+A URL shortener with a REST api and front-end.
 Built with Node.js, Express, and MongoDB.

 ## API